Fresno California, USA Travel Guide

 Tailor your Fresno itinerary to your specific interests, whether you love history, food, or adventure.

 Day 1: Underground & Architecture: Begin with the Woodsiere Underground Gardens.
-In the afternoon, take a self-guided walking tour of the Tower District to admire its Art Deco architecture and the historic Tower Theatre.
+In the afternoon, take a self-guided walking tour of the Tower District to admire its Art Deco architecture and the old Tower Theatre.

 Day 1: Market & Mexican: Start at the Vineyard Farmers Market for farm-fresh produce and local treats.
 Possess lunch at an authentic Mexican taqueria.
 In the evening, discover the Tower District for diverse dinner options and craft beer.